Inspection of Slaughtered Animals and Meat; Implementation

-Animal and meat inspection is intended to ensure that only meat fit for human consumption enters the market.
+The purpose of ante-mortem and post-mortem inspections is to ensure that only meat fit for human consumption enters the market.

 Informationen

-Animal and meat inspection are official examinations in which compliance with food, feed, animal health and animal welfare regulations is checked.
-In addition to the actual ante- and post-mortem inspection, further examinations are carried out with regard to specific hazards such as trichinosis or BSE.
-The examinations are intended to ensure that only meat fit for human consumption enters the market.
+Slaughter and meat inspections are official inspections conducted to verify compliance with regulations governing food, feed, animal diseases, and animal welfare.
+In addition to the actual ante-mortem and post-mortem inspections, further tests are conducted to detect specific hazards such as trichinosis or BSE.
+The purpose of these inspections is to ensure that only meat fit for human consumption enters the market.

-According to the legislation in force throughout Europe, in particular Regulations (EC) No. 853/2004 and (EU) 2017/625 and Regulations (EU) 2019/627 and (EU) 2019/624 based on them, farm animals must be officially inspected before and after slaughter (ante-mortem and post-mortem inspection) if their meat is intended for human consumption.
-The examination is carried out by an official veterinarian or, under his supervision or responsibility, also by an official expert assistant.
-The examination is used to determine whether the meat is fit for human consumption.
+In accordance with European Union legislation, in particular Regulations (EC) No. 853/2004 and (EU) 2017/625, as well as the regulations based on them (EU) 2019/627 and (EU) 2019/624, which are based on them, livestock must undergo official inspection before and after slaughter (ante-mortem and post-mortem inspection) if their meat is intended for human consumption.
+The inspection is conducted by an official veterinarian or, under the veterinarian’s supervision or responsibility, by an official veterinary assistant.
+The inspection determines whether the meat is fit for human consumption.

-During the ante-mortem inspection, the official veterinarian determines whether the animal shows signs of disease, injury or other abnormalities.
-If this is not the case, the animal is suitable for slaughter.
-This ante-mortem inspection must be performed at the slaughterhouse within 24 hours prior to slaughter.
+During the ante-mortem inspection, the official veterinarian determines whether the animal shows signs of disease, injury, or other abnormalities.
+If this is not the case, the animal is deemed fit for slaughter.
+This ante-mortem inspection must be conducted at the slaughterhouse within 24 hours prior to slaughter.
 If slaughter is delayed beyond 24 hours, the ante-mortem inspection must be repeated.
-Other deadlines may apply for ante-mortem inspections conducted at the animals' place of origin.
+Different time limits may apply to ante-mortem inspections conducted at the animals’ place of origin.

-Meat inspection involves checking the carcass and internal organs of the slaughtered animal.
-It is therefore necessary that all organs remain with the carcass until the examination and that no cutting and processing of the meat beyond splitting is carried out yet.
-Where necessary, laboratory tests are also arranged.
-If both the ante-mortem and post-mortem examinations reveal no abnormalities, the meat is judged fit for human consumption and thus released for human consumption.
+The post-slaughter inspection involves examining the carcass and the internal organs of the animal.
+It is therefore necessary that all organs remain attached to the carcass until the inspection is complete and that no further cutting or processing of the meat beyond splitting the carcass has taken place.
+Laboratory tests are also arranged as necessary.
+If both the ante-mortem and post-mortem inspections reveal no abnormalities, the meat is deemed fit for human consumption and is thus released for human consumption.

-Animal and meat inspection is part of a comprehensive control system.
-Controls take place:
+Pre-slaughter and post-slaughter inspections are part of a comprehensive control system.
+Inspections take place:

-- before and after slaughter (ante- and post-mortem inspection)
+- before and after slaughter (ante-mortem and post-mortem inspections)

-- as regular hygiene monitoring in slaughterhouses, meat cutting and meat processing plants
+- as part of regular hygiene monitoring in slaughterhouses, meat-cutting facilities, and meat-processing plants

-If deficiencies are identified during the inspections, the competent authority ensures their elimination and, if necessary, initiates administrative offense proceedings or passes the case to the public prosecutor's office.
-In addition to the regular routine checks, the competent authorities take immediate action in the event of reported complaints - unscheduled.
+If deficiencies are identified during the inspections, the competent authority ensures that they are rectified and, if necessary, initiates administrative violation proceedings or refers the case to the public prosecutor’s office.
+In addition to regular routine inspections, the competent authorities take immediate action—on an unscheduled basis—in response to reported complaints.

-For information on registration for ante-mortem and post-mortem inspection and other information, please contact your district office or, in the case of independent cities, your city administration.
+For information on registering for slaughter and meat inspections, as well as further details, please contact your district office or—in the case of cities independent of a district—your city administration.

 - Food hygiene